abmargb/jamppa/README.md

 jamppa
 ======

-jamppa started as a fork from smack (https://github.com/igniterealtime/Smack) and whack (http://fisheye.igniterealtime.org/browse/whack/trunk), but it uses tinder, and consequently DOM, for XML manipulation, which makes the developer's life easier.
+jamppa started as a fork from [smack](https://github.com/igniterealtime/Smack) and [whack](http://fisheye.igniterealtime.org/browse/whack/trunk), but it uses [tinder](http://fisheye.igniterealtime.org/browse/tinder/trunk), and consequently DOM, for XML manipulation, which makes the developer's life easier.

 ## Writing components

 A jamppa component uses handlers triggered by namespaces, so that you don't rely on a single method to process all incoming IQs.
 All components should extend XMPPComponent and then use the addGetHandler() and addSetHandler() methods to include handlers.

+Handlers should extend the AbstractQueryHandler class.

 ```java
 public static void main(String[] args) throws ComponentException {